NIEHS/PCOR_bookdown_tools/README.md

 ### main

-A push (closed and merged pull request) to the `main` branch will automatically build and deploy the public facing version of the toolkit webpage.
+A push (closed and merged pull request) to the `main` branch will automatically build and deploy the public facing version of the toolkit web page.

 The `main` branch can not be edited directly.
-All file edits must follow the outlined workflow to ensure the quality and reliability of the final webpage.
+All file edits must follow the outlined workflow to ensure the quality and reliability of the final web page.

 ### Status Checks